wavesplatform/docs.wavesplatform/docs/en/building-apps/readme.md

 # Developer guide

-Waves provides client libraries to work with the platform from your applications.
+Waves provides client libraries to work with the blockchain from your applications.

 Also, you can create decentralized applications (dApps) on the blockchain using [Ride](/en/ride) language.
 The dApps functions can be called from applications using client libraries.